Top 20 pottery songs (part 2)

 13. John Tartaglia - Find my purpose (from 'Avenue Q')

-A song from a Broadway musical this time, namely ‘Avenue Q’, a musical based on the children’s program Sesame Street.
-A recurring theme is the main character Princeton’s search for meaning in his life.
+This time, it’s a song from a Broadway musical, namely ‘Avenue Q’, which is based on the children’s programme Sesame Street.
+A recurring theme is the main character, Princeton, searching for meaning in his life.

 “I’m gonna find my purpose, could be far, could be near